This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Should we go to Marrakesh and shop for our new house?
 Should we go to Kraków where we haven’t been since we moved back to Norway over two years ago?
 Or should we go to my family holiday apartment in Spain so we could save money on accommodation?

 After a while, we decided to let someone else choose the destination for us.
-In an effort to be a little spontaneous we gave the job Google Earth’s “I’m feeling lucky” feature.
-Since we only had one week our criteria were that the flight had to be six hours or less and it had to be a destination none of us had been to before.
+In an effort to be a little spontaneous, we gave the job to Google Earth’s “I’m feeling lucky” feature.
+Since we only had one week our criteria were that the flight had to be six hours or less and it had to be a new destination to both of us.

 So I pressed the button again and our destination was set.
 One week later we were on our way to…

 So it turns out Google Earth got a lot more specific than I was expecting.
 It didn’t just suggest we go to Budapest but actually Hajógyári Island, or Óbudai-sziget, the largest of the Danubian islands.
 It’s located in District III and is a popular recreational area all year-round.
 But it really comes to life in summer during the Sziget Festival, one of the largest music festivals in Europe.

 Getting to Óbudai Island was super easy using the suburban railway.
 K-Bridge, which is also the entrance to the festival, was only a two-minute walk from the Filatorigát train station.
 It’s a great place to go for a hike on a warm sunny day and the bridge itself turned out to be quite photogenic as you can see above.

 The residents of Budapest are lucky to have such a beautiful green space so close to the city center.
 We spent about an hour on the island before we continued to Aquincum Museum Archaeological Park.

 You might also like: The best travel insurance for long term travel

 The Budapest Card